March Madness Advertising: Your Final Four Strategies for Success

 March Madness is a prime opportunity for advertisers to take advantage of as many advertising opportunities as possible by turning to cross-platform displays.

-The goal of cross-platform displays is to reach as many consumers as possible across multiple devices and touchpoints and display ads in a complementary way.
+Cross-platform displays aim to reach as many consumers as possible across multiple devices and touchpoints and display ads in a complementary way.

 During the Super Bowl, Doritos aired its iconic triangle ad featuring Jack Harlow and Elton John.
 Although Harlow got snubbed for the Triangle Player of the Year award, Doritos still won out by displaying its ad on social media and as a new banner on its website.